Need Data Services to share your Data & Information?

 - Prediction instead of just inference

-Years as recent as 2015 witnessed the formal induction of data science programs at renowned universities such as UC Berkeley, NYU, MIT, and the University of Michigan, which effectively challenges the boundaries of classical theoretical statistics field towards the expansion beyond conventional sciences.
-It took the process 50 years since the first inception of academic statistics reformation that was pushed forward by the well-known scholars, computer scientists, statisticians, like John Tukey, John Chambers, Jeff Wu, Bill Cleveland, Leo Breiman, etc. (Donoho, 2017)
+Years as recent as 2015 witnessed the formal induction of data science programs at renowned universities such as UC Berkeley, NYU, MIT, and the University of Michigan, which effectively challenge the boundaries of the classical theoretical statistics field towards the expansion beyond conventional sciences.
+It took the process 50 years since the first inception of academic statistics reformation that was pushed forward by well-known scholars, computer scientists, statisticians, like John Tukey, John Chambers, Jeff Wu, Bill Cleveland, Leo Breiman, etc. (Donoho, 2017)

 Today, data science is securely positioned as a pivotal factor in assisting the technological transition all over the world.
 If you have been following our previous writings on the topic of data science in its many variations, you should have a pretty decent idea of:

 - Basic terms, techniques, and tools of data science

 - Skills and eligibility to become a successful data scientist

 - Data science careers

 With the same motivation of making it easy for you to understand the many complexities of this unified field, we are undertaking another aspect that is aimed to explain data science through its basic ingredients such as:

 Datification is known as the heart of data science.
 No surprises there, given how the entire science of data resolves around data manipulation to extract information that is not readily seen.
 What is surprising, though, is the fact that there is not a proper definition for datification to this date.
 Only a lot of use of the term along with big data and machine learning.
 Which renders people on first skim to assume it to be merely a buzzword.
 But that is not true; there is an appropriate enough description that is mostly put together in a counterproductive manner, which misleads people.